-Since you’re charging clients for delivery, it’s important that you focus on optimizing the paid discovery process.
+Since you’re charging clients for delivery, it’s important to focus on optimizing the paid discovery process.
 There are several things that you can do to make sure that your discovery process offers value to your clients.

 Prepare a Questionnaire

-A questionnaire is a great way to get all the information you need from a client.
-If you need information about the client’s business to gain a better understanding, using that questionnaire is a great idea.
+If you need information about the client’s business to gain a better understanding, using a questionnaire is a great idea.

 Prepare a Discovery Report or Presentation

 At the end of the discovery phase, you may want to consider presenting a detailed report or presentation to the client.
-Think of it as a round-up of everything that you’ve gathered.
+Think of this as a round-up of everything that you’ve gathered.

-You could share it with them over a Google Meet or a Zoom call, and it should ideally include the following:
+You could share it with the client over a Google Meet or a Zoom call, and it should ideally include the following: